Labour plans to introduce legislation stopping property investors from offsetting tax losses against other income from 1 April on.

 Has this impact been fully thought through?

-Unlike what is happening with the bright-line test, the Revenue Minister has stated that the ring- fencing proposal will go through the usual Generic Tax Policy Process which means there will be a consultation period and opportunity for submissions from affected parties.
-The deadline is 11 May 2018 which is quite close.
+Unlike what is happening with the bright-line test, the Revenue Minister stated that the ring- fencing proposal would go through the usual Generic Tax Policy Process which meant a consultation period and opportunity for submissions from affected parties.
+The deadline for this was 11 May 2018.

 The Government believes the measure will not affect most people who own a single rental as a long-term investment because most are positively geared and therefore do not carry losses.
 But the reality is many one property rental owners are actually negatively geared with many being “mum and dad” investors stretching themselves to provide for a retirement nest egg.

-The ring-fenced losses could only be applied to profits made in the future on the property against which the costs were incurred.
+The ring-fenced losses would be carried forward and can only be applied to profits made in the future on the property against which the costs were incurred.

 The policy is termed a tax “loop hole” but this change is only being applied to the business of residential property investments.

 How “investor” and “residential investment property” are defined will also be interesting.
 Is a taxpayer with 5 rental properties an investor or are they in the business of renting?
 Is a holiday home rental or Airbnb property a residential investment property?